minimob/video-ad-demo-android/README.md

 </table>

 <h3>Examples</h3>
-<p>Here is an indicative (non-working) example of an Ad Tag, as displayed at Minimob’s Monetization dashboard for Video Ads when viewing the details of an Ad Zone that has been created.</p>
+<p>Here is an indicative example of an Ad Tag. </p>
+<blockquote><strong>Warning</strong>: Dummy Ids have been used in this example, so do not use it as is.
+Please navigate to Minimob’s Monetization dashboard for Video Ads and use the ad tag that is displayed at the details of the corresponding Ad Zone.</blockquote>
 <pre class="prettyprint linenums=5"><code>
 &lt;script&gt;
     var mmAdTagSettings = {